Skip to content

 str, instance-attribute, writable

-current state machine's state if state machine present, None indicates absence of state machine.
+Current state machine's state if state machine present, None indicates absence of state machine.
 State machine returned state is always a string even if specified as an Enum in the state machine.

 sub_things